MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ##  <a name="bkmk_htmlviewer"></a> HTML Viewer commands (`rc:`)

-HTML Viewer commands target the HTML Viewer and are prefixed with `rc:`.
+HTML Viewer commands target the HTML Viewer and you prefix them with `rc:`.

 ### Toolbar